bayareala8s/training/non-technical/leadership/README.md

 2. **Describe a scenario where you had to balance conflicting priorities or demands from different stakeholders.
 How did you handle it?**

-Certainly!
 Here’s a structured example response to the question about balancing conflicting priorities or demands from different stakeholders:

 ---